 A second criticism concerns the artificial nature of the paradigm used here, which was necessitated by the COVID-19 pandemic.
 Testing remotely on a computer screen may have introduced a level of noise in the data that is fundamentally different than testing in person with real objects.
 Future studies should replicate our study.
 If such a study revealed that participants performed more normatively than associatively in person, this would suggest that children’s normative inferences may not be as robust as originally thought—it is present when tested in person but nearly absent when tested on a computer.
 Such a finding would be interesting regardless because it would add nuance to the literature on children’s causal inferences.

 Third, the logic behind our model fitting is based on aggregating a group of children’s yes/no responses and fitting those averages to a model’s stochastic prediction.
 Previous studies on children’s causal inferences used such an approach.
 Studies with adults, however, asked them to make more graded inferences (e.g., rate on a scale of 1-10 how likely a particular object caused the machine to activate).
 Given that we investigated a slightly older sample than some other studies of retrospective reasoning in children, such a graded response measure could be used in a reproduction of these studies.
 This could further help distinguish between the qualitative predictions of each model and the quantitative model fits.

+A third potential criticism concerns the absence of developmental change in children’s current retrospective reevaluations.
+Specifically, it was not the case that children were more likely to engage in backwards blocking or indirect screening-off reasoning as they got older in the current study.
+Although it is true that there were no age effects in the current study, the current study does have developmental implications.

+is that despite evidence that children will fall back to simpler modes of processing whethe

 Conclusion